Studying at the FHV

 -

-Information about studying at FHV
+Frequently asked questions about studying at FHV

 With the classic full-time study, studying takes up most of your time.
 Focused engagement with the subject area allows for “quick” completion.
 It is still possible to work a limited number of hours alongside your studies - depending on the course of study, semester and your own requirements.